Lalapinkbun/La-Spin/README.md

 > [!IMPORTANT]
 > We do not encourage you to indulge in gambling!

 Full Game Estimated Time:
-15m
+15m (with 100% Achievement)

 # System Requirements